HongyangDu/HongyangDu.github.io/_pages/nice.md

   <div style="margin-top:8px;">
     <strong>Highlights:</strong><br>
     🌐 2026: <a href="">HybridThink</a><br>
   🌐 2026: <a href="">Soft Tokens Are Off-Manifold</a><br>
   </div>
 </div>

 ## Expectations

 Our research is highly interdisciplinary, involving collaboration with experts from AI, networking systems, human–computer interaction, and electrical engineering.
-Here's what we're looking for
+Here is what we are looking for

 - Passion for Learning: **Strong self-motivation and ability to quickly learn from new fields.**
 - Academic Foundation: Academic background in computer science, AI, electrical engineering, electronic information/communication engineering, mathematics, or related fields.
 Candidates with bachelor's degrees from <i>985 / QS Top 50 universities</i> or <i>211 / QS Top 80 universities + strong publication records</i> are encouraged due to HKU committee considerations.